auddye/k8-mapr-csi-demo/README.md

 Use kubectl to create all the services

-#start by creating a namespace
+Start by creating a namespace
 ```
 kubectl apply -f testnamespace.yaml
 ```
-# Deploy the secrets which the drivers uses to connect to the MapR cluster
+Deploy the secrets which the drivers uses to connect to the MapR cluster
 ```
 kubectl create -f testprovisionerrestsecret.yaml
 ```
-# Create a persistant volume description that matches the volume we created or "/"
+Create a persistant volume description that matches the volume we created or "/"
 ```
 kubectl create -f teststaticpv.yaml
 ```
-# Bind a persistant volume claim  with a persistant volume
+Bind a persistant volume claim  with a persistant volume
 ```
 kubectl create -f teststaticpvc.yaml
 ```